mal0101/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -The 0-iam_betty file  contains a script that switches the current user to the user betty -The 1-who_am_i file contains a script that prints the effective username of the current user.
+-The 2-groups file contains a script that prints all the groups the current user is part of.